nicolaViola/slotmachine/README.md

 The controller is implemented like a Spring REST service.
 It exposes the methods to make the slotmachine change state.
 It implements a Template Pattern to execute the operation.
 ![Alt text](/document/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

+### Code
+The code is composed in four component:
+- Spring and swagger configurator
+- Controller which is implememnted by a Spring Rest service
+- Model which belong all of the component like slotemachine, state and croupier objects
+- junit: models and controller was developed using junit test.

 ## Build
 Use the following to build/startup backend:
 ```